 In 1981, she met Gene Wilder on the set of the film Hanky Panky.
-They made two more movies together and married in 1984, and when she tried to get pregnant, she found out she had ovarian cancer.
+They made two more movies together and married in 1984, and when she tried and failed to get pregnant, she found out she had ovarian cancer.
 After painful radiation and chemotherapy treatments, she went into a brief remission in 1988, and she wrote her memoir It’s Always Something — the trademark phrase of her character Roseanne Roseannadanna — that same year.
 By the end of 1988, the cancer had returned, and she died the following May.

 She wrote in her autobiography: “It is so hard for us little human beings to accept this deal that we get.
 It’s really crazy, isn’t it?
 We get to live, then we have to die.
 What we put into every moment is all we have. … What spirit human beings have!
 It is a pretty cheesy deal — all the pleasures of life, and then death.”

-In the early hours of this day in 1969, the Stonewall uprising broke out in New York City, marking the beginning of the gay rights movement.
-The Stonewall Inn in Greenwich Village was a popular hangout for gays, lesbians, crossdressers, and transgender people in the late 1960s.
+In the early hours of this day in 1969, the Stonewall riots broke out in New York City, marking the beginning of the gay rights movement.
+The Stonewall Inn in Greenwich Village was a popular hangout for gays, lesbians, and transvestites in the late 1960s.
 On June 28, police raided the bar on the premise that they were selling alcohol without a liquor license.
 It was the third raid on a Greenwich Village gay bar in a short period of time, and this time when the cops cleared the bar, the patrons didn’t disperse, but milled around outside, hurtling insults and bottles at the police.
 The officers called for reinforcements and barricaded themselves inside the bar.
 The riots lasted five days; they galvanized and unified smaller gay rights movements and led to the radical activism of the 1970s.
 On the first anniversary of the riots, the first gay pride parades were held in Chicago, Los Angeles, San Francisco, and New York.